-The Poisson regression model detailed in section 4.1.1 has been approved very effective for most rare event count series.
-However, if the underlying rate is significantly below one, this model may introduce significant bias.
-In this study, for a given typhoon type, if the mean of its historical seasonal occurrence is less than 0.5, we shall instead adopt a binary classification model.
-That is, the response variable here is a binary class label, which is termed by "Y".
-For each observation period, we define a class "Y = 1" if one or more TC is observed and "Y = 0" otherwise.
+2) THE PROBIT REGRESSION MODEL FOR A BINARY CLASSIFICATION PROBLEM bias.
+In this study, for a given typhoon type, if the mean of its historical seasonal occurrence is less than 0.5, then we shall instead adopt a binary classification model; that is, the response variable here is a binary class label, which is termed by "Y." For each observation period, we define a class "Y = 1" if one or more TC is observed and "Y = 0" otherwise.